DavidSilveraGabriel/DavidSilveraGabriel/README.md

 ## Hi there 👋

-I'm a Self-taught Data Scientist with +2 years of experience, i've worked as a freelancer in the areas of neuroscience, developing an end-to-end EEG classifier for move an arduino robot with the mind in just 3 month, too in computer vision, creating an app that controls the mouse estimating the pose of the head and eyes, and today working in education as a tutor of data science.
+"Welcome to my Github page!
+My name is David Gabriel Silvera, a self-taught Data Scientist with over two years of experience.
+I've had the opportunity to work in diverse areas such as neuroscience, computer vision, and education, where I developed projects ranging from an EEG classifier to control an arduino robot to an app that controls the mouse with the user's head and eye movements.
+Currently, I work as a tutor of data science, sharing my knowledge with others.
+With a passion for coding and a strong background in web development, database management, architecture, and data science, I am constantly seeking new challenges and opportunities to grow and improve.
+Feel free to connect with me, and check out my work and skills in the code section.
+Let's create something amazing together!"

 ```python
 class David: